 Beta is also a measure of the covariance of a stock with the market.
 It is calculated using regression analysis.

 You can think of beta as the tendency of a security's returns to respond to swings in the market.
-For example, if a stock's beta is 1.2, then it is theoretically 20% more volitile than the market.
+For example, if a stock's beta is 1.2, then it is theoretically 20% more volatile than the market.

-There are several different ways to find beta using the resources at the Cutler Center.
 Each resource will provide you with varying results for the beta of a security due to differences in the calculations used in each program.
 These issues are addressed in this guide.